 - If you maintain and clean it well, it can last up to 15 years.
 It is key to do regular aircon servicing (once every quarter) and chemical wash at least once a year.
 We highly recommend Newway for your aircon servicing contract, considering their extensive portfolio (which includes Changi Airport group and Marina Bay Sands) and great customer reviews.

 - On average, a split system aircon (single unit with compressor) on average will cost about $1,000 to $1,500 for a good model.
 A multi-system will cost about $3,000 – $5,000 for a System 3 or 4.

-- In summary, when buying an aircon, you first will decide which type of aircon you want.
+- In summary, when buying aircons in Singapore, you should first decide which type of aircon you want.
 There are 4 types.
 The most common option for HDB flats would be the split type aircon.
 You will likely get a multi-split (1 compressor to multiple aircon units).
 It is the most energy-efficient type.

 - For a regular 4-room flat, you will get a System 4 (which means 4 units).
 You will need to also know your area size in order to determine what capacity (BTU = British Thermal Unit) to get.
 Commonly, people get a 9,000 BTU aircon for their rooms and a 12,000 BTU aircon for the living room.

 Buy your air conditioner from a reputable brand